 What is this, a heroic stand?
 You’re the wrong guy for it, Rick.
 You’ll be all alone in the spotlight, and guys like you can’t stand up to that light.
 You’ll burn up under it.
 The press starts looking for dirt on you, and they will, it’ll be a mud slide.
 Forget about your job, your sweet life in Margate.
 Start thinkin’ about jail!
 Your girlfriend will be gone, too, at the first sign of trouble, but not before she has a little chat with Angela!
 So say goodbye to your wife too!
 Twice a month with Michael won’t be so bad if you can get him to spend a night…in your shitty apartment!
 You’ll lose it all, my friend!
 Everything!
 And your whole connected life will fall the hell apart.
 Is that what you want?
 All you gotta do is be consistent, for Christ’s sake.

-There is nothing just in this result, it is solely an outcome that this form demands, the end of the villain, though such methods could well condemn an innocent man.
+There is nothing inherently just in Dunne being forced into suicide, it is solely an outcome that this form demands, the end of the villain – and this same context of visible implied guilt could well condemn an innocent man.
 Dunne’s killing himself, while it satisfies the need for the villain’s destruction, is something else, which makes it so valuable in our time of exploitation media, indifferent to who the victim is: it is a snuff film, someone committing suicide on camera.

-The movie now becomes a tabloid news format, a stark difference from what took place before.
-The narrative we’ve just left has been a movement from distance, Santoro and the women around him, Santoro and the violence of the fighters, towards empathy, Santoro and Costello, Santoro knowing now what it is to be powerless, what it is to suffer such a beating.
+The movie now becomes a tabloid news format story, a stark difference from what took place before.
+The narrative we’ve just left has been a movement from distance – Santoro and the women around him, Santoro and the violence of the fighters – towards empathy – Santoro and Costello, Santoro knowing now what it is to be powerless, what it is to suffer such a beating.
 Here, in these tabloid stories, there is always distance from the subject, either giving in to worship, Santoro as a hero, or desecration, Santoro as a corrupt cop.
 The reporter who covers the unfolding scandal is, of course, his old friend Lou, who bribed Santoro for the job.

 Hey, if you’re gonna be on TV, who better asking you the questions, than your old pal Lou, huh?
 Plus, I can have two grand cash in an hour and a half.